-Paul Ryan, under growing pressure, advocates simultaneous Obamacare 'repeal and replace'
+Trump wants Obamacare repeal 'quickly,' but Republicans aren't ready

 - Republicans sought a quick political victory of repealing Obamacare, but GOP members are concerned about that approach without a replacement

+These comments from Trump could put Republican leaders in a bind, as they have already been fielding widespread concerns from rank-and-file members about moving too fast to dismantle Obamacare when there is little consensus on an alternative.

+Trump's interview also appears to suggest the incoming President's lack of understanding about the process that is already unfolding on Capitol Hill to repeal large parts of the law -- a first procedural vote is expected some time this week, but a final repeal bill was not expected to be voted on for weeks or months.

-Washington (CNN)Under mounting pressure from Republicans about forging ahead with repealing Obamacare without a replacement plan, House Speaker Paul Ryan said Tuesday that GOP leadership now hopes to tackle "repeal and replace" simultaneously — a dramatic turn of events from the original goal of quickly repealing the healthcare law.
+The President-elect's direction to Republicans was published in the Times just hours after Ryan said that GOP leadership now hopes to tackle "repeal and replace" simultaneously -- a dramatic turn of events from the original goal of quickly repealing the healthcare law and then spending years standing up a new system.

 "It is our goal to bring it all together concurrently," Ryan told reporters after a closed-door meeting with House GOP members.